The iOS 14.7 release date is close which means iPhone owners might want to start prepping for its arrival.

 Get Familiar with iOS 14.7 and Older iOS Updates

-You should get familiar with the changes coming your way in iOS 14.5.
-It will be a huge update for iPhone.
+You should get familiar with the changes coming your way in iOS 14.7.

 We’ve released a guide that will walk you through the known changes on board the iOS 14.7 update.
 It’s a great starting point if you haven’t been following along.

 If you’re still hanging around on an older version of iOS and you don’t have plans to upgrade to the latest version of iOS 14, make sure you get familiar with newer versions of iOS.
 The changes from the iOS updates you skipped will be baked into your iOS 14.7 upgrade.

 If you own an iPhone 12, iPhone 12 mini, iPhone 12 Pro, or iPhone 12 Pro Max, and you’re running older iOS 14 software, you’ll also get the changes from iOS 14.2.1.

 Most People Should Avoid the iOS 14.7 Beta